 Ordinary plates are made out of aluminium with black embossed characters (numbers and letters) against a white retro-reflective background.

-Personalised plates are also made of aluminium but the characters can be black, red or blue on a white retro-reflective background.
+Personalised plates are also made of aluminium but the characters can be white or silver on a black background or black, red or blue on a white background.

 All plates are made containing a silver fern security feature in the sheeting.
 The silver fern is created during the manufacture of the reflective sheeting.
 This unique image is for New Zealand (other countries have their own image).
 The image can be seen if you turn the plate to a 15–30 degree angle.
 This feature is to assist the identification of an authentic plate from a fake.

-Only plates issued by the Transport Agency and its agents are legal.
+Only plates issued by Waka Kotahi NZ Transport Agency and its agents are legal.
 Plates purchased anywhere else are unacceptable.

 Ordinary number plates are the plates you’re most likely to see on New Zealand roads.
 They are issued in sequence using a set of unique alphanumeric characters.